Elements of Condensed Matter Physics 390-FS2-1EFFS

 Learning outcomes

-Knowledge, the graduate knows and understands:
+Knowledge: The graduate knows and understands:

-Skills, the graduate is able to:
+Skills: The graduate is able to:

-KP7_UW1 properly select mathematical models to solve and analyze physical problems
+KP7_UW1: Appropriately select mathematical models to solve and analyze physical problems in the field of condensed matter physics;

-KP7_UW2 select and apply in practice research tools appropriate for a given field of physics
+KP7_UW2: Select and apply research tools appropriate to a given field of physics in the field of condensed matter physics;

-KP7_UW3 quantitatively and qualitatively explain the course of complex phenomena based on the laws of physics
+KP7_UW3: Quantitatively and qualitatively explain the course of complex phenomena based on the laws of physics in the field of condensed matter physics;

 Assessment criteria